Barn Tours

 Annual barn tours explore McLean County's rich history

-In that year, the focus was on Lexington and Money Creek townships.
+The 2023 event marks a return to this fun event — on hiatus a few years because of the pandemic.
+Our last tour, in 2019 was a huge success.
+That tour focused on Lexington and Money Creek townships.
 Attendees spent the lovely autumn day roaming the McLean County countryside — and got a close look at some fabulous barns and farmsteads in that area.

 Check out the 2019 Tour Guide, which includes the histories of each barn.